DestopLine/boilersharp.nvim/README.md

   ---function takes as parameters data about the directory of the file,
   ---and data about the csproj file. filter = function() return true end,

+  ---Whether or not to try to install the xml parser through
+  ---nvim-treesitter automatically.
+  ---@type boolean
+  auto_install_xml_parser = true,
 }
 ```